Linaro/ansible-role-mr-provisioner/README.md

   not be re-uploaded.
 If it finds someone else's image with the same description, it will use it.
 If there are multiple images with the same description, it will use the first one found (non deterministically).
+- It does not retrieve the IP of the host from Mr. Provisioner.
+The IP should be set in ansible inventory.

 See Also
 --------